HDMI: Extenders

+HDMI passthrough

+HDMI passthrough allows HDMI devices such as soundbars and AVRs to split audio and video signals.

 Licensing

 The HDMI specification is not an open standard; manufacturers need to be licensed by HDMI LA in order to implement HDMI in any product or component.
 Companies that are licensed by HDMI LA are known as HDMI Adopters.

 HDMI adopters

 While earlier versions of HDMI specs are available to the public for download, only adopters have access to the latest standards (HDMI 1.4b/2.1).
 Only adopters have access to the compliance test specification (CTS) that is used for compliance and certification.
 Compliance testing is required before any HDMI product can be legally sold.